markwilkinson/FAIR-in-a-box/README.md

 * Basic knowledge about Docker​
 * Basic GitHub knowledge​
-* Awareness of the EJP RD's CDE semantic model
+* (optional) Awareness of the EJP RD's CDE semantic model if you plan to create FAIR data

 **System requirements​ (Machine where this solution is being deployed)**